MobilePayDev/MobilePay-Invoice/docs/api_reference.md

 |`expired`    |_User did not do do anything until Invoice DueDate + 30 days_| Final        |
 |`canceled`   |_You canceled this invoice._                                 | Final        |

-there are two validation steps :
+There are two validation steps :
 1. Merchant validation: If all is good, then we create the invoice, send the callback `created` to the merchant, and push message to the user.
 2. User validation: Card validation, user status.. etc. The invoice is delivered to the user, when the merchant received callback about `created` invoice.
+The first state is either `created` or `invalid`

 Invoice status flow can be visualized by the following diagram.